springone-tour-2020-cicd/katacoda-scenarios/tekton/step3.md

-# Install prerequisites the jib-maven task
+# Install prerequisites for the tasks

 We will now install some supporting Kubernetes resources in order to run a Task that will build a container containing the Go sample applications and push it to Docker Hub.